Skip to content

 Rhodium is currently the most expensive metal in the world, because it is very rare.

-In 2024, the price of rhodium per kilo will be around €180,000.
+In 2024, the price of rhodium per kilo is around €180,000.

 Rhodium was identified in 1803 by the famous British chemist William Hyde Wollaston, who was already renowned for his discovery of palladium.